Flames (TV series): Film adaptation

 Flames (or FLAMES: The Movie) is a 1997 Philippine film produced by Star Cinema.
-The movie was also a first anniversary offering of its primetime (later daytime) drama series that ran from 1996 to 2002.
-The movie is separated into two episodes: Tameme, which stars Jolina Magdangal, Bojo Molina and Marvin Agustin and Pangako which stars Rico Yan and Claudin Baretto.
+The movie was adapted from the afternoon drama series that ran from 1996 to 2002.
+The movie is separated into two episodes: Tameme, which stars Jolina Magdangal, Bojo Molina and Marvin Agustin and Pangako which stars Rico Yan and Claudine Barretto.
 The episodes were directed by Jerry Lopez Sineneng and Khryss Adalia respectively.

-The film's theme song was Flames, performed by Jeffrey Hidalgo.
+The film's theme song "Flames" was performed by Jeffrey Hidalgo.
 The Flames Original Motion Picture Soundtrack garnered gold album status.